All Episodes

 It will develop them into a mature military force to rotate them into combat.

-So before we decide uh whether we're gonna take our troop levels up or down, let's get all of the Iraqis that we've trained into the operation.
+So before we decide whether we're going to take our troop levels up or down, let's get all of the Iraqis that we've trained into the operation.

-Let's take those uh thirty-three battalions from the peaceful areas, move them into Baghdad, move them into the Sunni Triangle, and uh and let's see how much of that burden uh they can uh they can carry.
+Let's take those 33 battalions from the peaceful areas, move them into Baghdad, move them into the SUNY triangle, and let's see how much of that burden they can carry.

-Well, I suspect you uh when they put together the Iraqi forces, they assigned them areas of operation and and uh and an area of operations can be a very peaceful province, or it can be a province where a lot of uh military contact is taking place.
+And an area of operations can be a very peaceful province, or it can be a province where a lot of military contact is taking place.

-Uh right now uh you've got uh most of the fighting uh concentrated in the Sunni Triangle and of course in the Baghdad area.
+Right now, you've got most of the fighting concentrated in the Sunni triangle and, of course, in the Baghdad area.

-So probably originally these uh they were they spread them out because that's what you do with military forces.
+So probably originally they spread them out because that's what you do with military forces.

-There probably may uh is also some resistance from these from the Sunnis and the uh in the government right now, who I think uh uh probably in some quarters don't want to have an army which is primarily Shiite in the Sunni neighborhoods.
+There probably may there is also some resistance from the Sunnis in the government right now, who I think probably in some quarters don't want to have an army which is primarily Shiite in the Sunni neighborhoods.

 They'd rather have American forces in there.

-Uh but we just we simply have to to push that aside.
+But we simply have to push that aside.

-If the Iraqi uh the Iraqi military is key to this operation, in fact it's the factor upon which everything else depends right now.
+If the Iraqi military is key to this operation, in fact, it's the factor upon which everything else depends right now.

-That's to have a have a military that's capable of defending that government.
+That's to have a military that's capable of defending that government.

-And when we get it stood up, uh, as we've done for the last sixty years around the world, the Americans can come home.
+And when we get it stood up, as we've done for the last 60 years around the world, the Americans can come home.

 I think it's a long, tough, difficult operation.

-And Roger, I I think the point is that there's no easy road uh to changing the Middle East, but this is going to be the most important effort that's been that's been made to change that part of the world for the last fifty years.
+And, Roger, I think the point is that there's no easy road to changing the Middle East, but this is going to be the most important effort that's been made to change that part of the world for the last 50 years.

 I think we're going to succeed.